syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 Dim wordDocument As New WordDocument("Template.docx", FormatType.Docx)

-'Sets revision types to preserve track changes in  Word to PDF conversion.
+'Sets revision types to preserve track changes in when converting to PDF conversion.

 wordDocument.RevisionOptions.ShowMarkup = RevisionType.Deletions Or